Enthusia Professional Racing: Enthusia Life

-As opposed to purchasing vehicles as in the majority of games in the sim racing genre, cars are unlocked by a roulette-style method after completing a race, which determines which opposing car in the race the player unlocks (although in this roulette, "no car" is also one of the possibilities).
+As opposed to purchasing vehicles as in the majority of games in the sim racing genre, cars are unlocked by a roulette-style method after completing a race, which determines which opposing car in the race the player unlocks, although in this roulette "no car" is also one of the possibilities.

-Instead of purchasing parts to improve cars, a points-based system is use to determine upgrades.
+Instead of purchasing parts to improve cars, a points-based system is used to determine upgrades.
 When enough of these "Enthu Points" (otherwise known as "Driver HP" in Japan) are obtained, a stat of the car (weight, power, or tires) is upgraded, up to three times each.
-The game also uses these points to keep track of collisions with walls and cars, or going off course - reducing your overall point count in each case.
+The game also uses these points to keep track of collisions with walls and cars, or going off course, reducing the player's overall point count in each case.
 The more points are lost, the less points one gets to upgrade a car.

 The driver can also be upgraded in the same way, with the points changing stats such as maximum number of Driver HP or the rate at which they are recovered after a race.
 If a player runs out of points during a race, the player has to miss the next race.
 Full HP can be restored by "resting", and a large amount is restored when changing a car.